This morning I was one of the first bloggers to write about the significant devaluation of United Miles and their new award charts.

 The only part which cold be true is that there is an increased costs for United to ticket partner awards and the money that United has to pay for an award ticket, that has for example, a Lufthansa segment goes up.
 But we don’t have access to those rates so we cannot believe that for sure.
 I highly doubt that United is forced to be paying more for these partner segments and I don’t quite see all the other Star Alliance partners instantly devaluing.
 Perhaps it’s more accurate to say that UA awards were priced too low relative to the other programs and now they realize the financial pinch and have to raise the award levels to compensate.

-Aaron – if I book an award in Jan 2014 and then make changes in Feb or beyond (in routing, airline, origin, destination, etc), will it be repriced according to new mileage reqs. or will I keep the old pricing on that ticket?
+Aaron – if I book an award in Jan 2014 and then make changes in Feb or beyond (in routing, airline, origin, destination, etc), will it be repriced according to new mileage reqs. or will I keep the old pricing on that ticket?(United Response): Hi DWFI, Our existing change process will apply.
+Changes to awards that require a change in date do not result in a change to the award price.
+Any other change will require an add/collect in miles and fees for changes or cancellations will still apply as per our existing policies.

 That is actually slightly better, but still unfortunate Remember, the award chart change fees are here.
 At least this means that change could be possible…